LexWo/pdsnd_github/README.md

 Project 3 of PDSND: Post your Work on GitHub

 ### Description
-The documentation, readability and efficiency of my bikeshare_2_solution.py file is improved using different branches for documentation and code improvement.
+The refactoring branch is used to improve efficiency and readability of the bikeshare_2_solution.py code.
+All code changes within the bikeshare_2_solution.py file are listed below:

 ### Files used
 README.md